[*BCM*] The price of gasoline has lots of inputs

 The fault doesn't lie with a Congress interested in preventing health risks.

-The fault lies with the refiners who didn't secure the necessary supply chain
+The fault lies with the refiners who didn't secure the necessary supply

 Some other reasons why price is higher: